-The separate financial statements are prepared in accordance with the overriding principle of prudence, which explains the conservative reasoning applied when it comes to biometric tables, inputs and discount rates.
+The French GAAP balance sheet is presented in accordance with the overriding principle of prudence, which explains the conservative reasoning applied when it comes to choosing biometric tables, inputs and discount rates.
+The method to be used to calculate technical reserves in the French GAAP accounts is described in a regulation issued by France's accounting standards board (Autorité des Normes Comptables).

+Gross technical reserve calculations under French GAAP are rules-based and involve applying static inputs and approaches that severely limit the possibilities of aligning the reserves with the insurer's risk profile.
 Unlike under Solvency II, this approach does not allow the insurer to take unrealised gains into account in the measurement of obligations towards policyholders.

 Conversely, technical reserve calculations under Solvency II are principles-based and as such allow insurers to identify for themselves the methods and inputs most suited to their risk profile.
+However, Solvency II calculations of technical reserve best estimates are complex and the various metrics can be very volatile, as they depend to a significant extent on the financial environment.